Squibs/timeline-portfolio/src/app/views/markdown-pages/learning-to-necro.md

 ### Project Information

 One of my first web development projects.
 Around the release of <a href="https://www.guildwars2.com/en/" target="_blank" rel="noreferrer">Guild Wars 2</a>, I built this website as a way to learn more about html.
-While it may not have served a real purpose for players in the game, at the time or even today, I can look back at this being a first stepping stone into learning more about web development.
+While it may not have served a real purpose for players of the game at the time, or even today, I can look back at this being a first stepping stone into learning more about web development.

 The site was originally hosted with it's own domain name: LearningToNecro.com, however there was no real point in keeping the domain name or paying to host the site.
 I have since re-hosted the site on Netlify.